What is liposuction?

 How do I prepare for surgery?

-- Inform your surgeon if you take any herbal medicines that may affect clotting and the anesthetic.
+- Tell your surgeon if you take any other supplements or herbal medications that could affect your clotting ability or interfere with the anaesthesia you are given for your procedure.

-- Inform us immediately if you’ve had any infection (cold or flu) the week before your surgery.
+- Inform our staff if you have any illness or infection during the week before your surgery.

 What should I expect during surgery?